For passing attacks to be successful, the quarterback must master the 3, 5, 7 steps and quick game footwork.

 The 7 step drop is something that is rarely used at the youth or high school level.
 It is used more in college and at the pro level.

 It also requires a solid offensive line since it is long developing.
-Concepts that are associated with the 7 steps are usually “Shot plays.”
+Concepts associated with the seven steps are usually “Shot plays.”
 This is when the coach wants to take a stab at a play downfield.
-Usually, this is a 6 man protection or a “Max protection,” meaning that there will be 7 or 8 players to protect the QB.
+Usually, this is a six man protection or a “Max protection,” meaning there will be 7 or 8 players to protect the QB.

 Routes that can be thrown off a 7 step may be flys, deep posts, post corner, post dig, and corner post.
 A QB’s footwork for a 7 step drop is the same steps as a 5 step, except now with an extra crossover and plant.
 If the QB is in the gun and the team runs a 7 step concept, they will take a 5 step drop.

 Now, let’s apply the 3 step drop.
 As I mentioned in the 3 step section, the QB must release the ball on his 3rd step or soon after.
 Quick game routes are short routes where the QB can get the ball out as fast as possible.

 The first quick game route I will mention is the “hitch.”
 On this concept, every receiver is running a 5-yard hitch.
 The QB must make a pre-snap read to determine where they will most likely throw the ball.
 For example, if the cornerback is 10 yards off from a wide receiver, the QB will take the easy, quick game throw.